 Note: our obedience also depends on how physically close we are to the figure of authority.

-The farther away the figure of authority, the less people is likely to obey, for example to a “fire” order.
+The farther away the figure of authority, the less people are likely to obey, for example to a “fire” order.

 Historical Sociopaths (Sexual) Conquests